tannerlegvold/PhysicsVectors/README.md

 * ensure the system works with piecewise defined functions
 * produce a clean and intuitive format for transformations of vectors
 * implement the user creation of alternate coordinate frames using arbitrary variables (under development) that can be specified as arbitrary transformations of frames already specified in the system

+There are also goals I want to implement, but likely are best to be pushed off to a future version.
+They are:
+* rework each frame to only have one set of coordinates: the "Cartesian"/natural coordinates of that frame.
+This will make implementation of new/custom coordinate frames much more natural.
+I feel it is cleaner overall (it might even cut down on code size).
+I shoudl point out, it will take three coordinate frames with this new addition to implement what the current version has in only one frame.
+That is ok, and actually better by some standards.
 * fix the formatter (under development)

 Currently the 3d version is still being implemented at the level of version 4.
 Once version 5 is stable, then the 3d version will be upgraded to version 5 functionality.